mp911de/logstash-gelf/README.md

 --------------
 MDC Profiling allows to calculate the runtime from request start up to the time until the log message was generated.
 You must set one value in the MDC:

-profiling.requestStart.millis: Time Millis of the Request-Start (Long or String)
+`profiling.requestStart.millis`: Time Millis of the Request-Start (Long or String)

 Two values are set by the Log Appender:

- * profiling.requestEnd: End-Time of the Request-End in Date.toString-representation
+ * `profiling.requestEnd`: End-Time of the Request-End in Date.toString-representation
- * profiling.requestDuration: Duration of the request (e.g. 205ms, 16sec)
+ * `profiling.requestDuration`: Duration of the request (e.g. 205ms, 16sec)

 <a name="redis"/>Notes on redis Connection
 --------------